WRF-GC/documentation/docs/source/faq.rst

 Generally we recommend running on a computing cluster.
 If this is not possible, cloud services such as AWS may also be available.

-If you want to test WRF-GC locally, a Linux system with at least 8 *recent* (consumer CPUs: Intel Haswell, 4th-generation Core; AMD Ryzen) CPU cores, 32 GB of memory is recommended.
+If you want to test WRF-GC locally, a Linux system with at least 8 *recent* (consumer CPUs: Intel Skylake, 6th-generation Core; AMD Ryzen Zen 2 and above, 3xxx-series) CPU cores, 64 GB of memory is recommended.
 However, running on your own computer may be extremely slow and only recommended for debugging.

 I want to build a cluster for my lab to run WRF-GC.
 What do you recommend?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^